LaszloBogacsi/laszlobogacsi.github.io/content/posts/build-a-static-site-with-hugo/index.md

 Were there any other solutions?
 Surely, but there was always a catch, a paywall, or a marketplace wordpress image that would need paying for.

 But then use something else to deploy it.. yeh, been there, show me the free one as soon as it has the word "managed" it'll have a cost attached.
 Fair enough, I'm paying for hard work of others, nothing wrong with that.
-But somehow I feel joy when I can avoid it give what I want is dad simple and need not to be complicated.
+But somehow I feel joy when I can avoid it given what I want is dead simple and need not to be complicated.

 Looked at other technologies, strapi, ghost, and other CMS systems, which are great, if I want the job of developing my site instead of writing content for it.